Table of Contents

 The Takeaway

-The difference between earned income and unearned income is an important distinction to comprehend, especially when it comes to paying your taxes.
-Unearned income, which is income you make not from a job but through other means, such as investments, can be taxed at different rates, depending on what type of unearned income it is.
-Make sure you understand yours — and the tax implications.
-Doing so can have a big impact on how you save for your future.
+The difference between earned income and unearned income is an important distinction, especially when it comes to paying your taxes.
+Unearned income, which is income you make not from a job but through other means, such as investments, can be taxed at different rates, depending on its type.
+Make sure you understand yours and their tax implications.
+Doing so can significantly impact how you save for your future.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.